profandyfield/discovr/README.md

 * **dark_lord**: fictitious data about the subliminal messages in songs.
 For details execute `?dark_lord`.
 * **download**: fictitious data about the download music festival and being smelly.
 For details execute `?download`.
 * **df_beta**: fictitious data used to illustrate the DF Beta statistic.
 For details execute `?df_beta`.
+* **elephooty**: Fictitious data about elephants playing football (soccer).
+For details execute `?elephooty`.
 * **essay_marks**: fictitious data about essay marking.
 For details execute `?essay_marks`.
 * **exam_anxiety**: fictitious data about exam performance, anxiety and revision.
 For details execute `?exam_anxiety`.
 * **gallup_2003**: Data that tests a hypothesis aboput why penises have a bell end.
 For details execute `?gallup_2003`.
 * **gelman_2009**: Data used to critically evaluate the explanations (and claim) that there are more beautiful women than men in the world.
 For details execute `?gelman_2009`.
 * **glastonbury**: More fictitious data about music festivals and being smelly.
 For details execute `?glastonbury`.
 * **grades**: fictitious data about statistics grades.
 For details execute `?grades`.
-* **ice_bucket**: Data about the ice bucket challenge.
-For details execute `?ice_bucket`.
-* **invisibility_cloak**: fictitious data about how much mischief peopel would get up to if they had an invisibility cloak.
-For details execute `?invisibility`.
-* **invisibility_rm**: fictitious data about how much mischief peopel would get up to if they had an invisibility cloak but using a repeated measures design.
-For details execute `?invisibility_rm`.
+* **hangover**: fictitious data about the efficacy of different drinks as cures for a hangover.
+For details execute `?hangover`
 * **hiccups**: fictitious data on digital rectal stimulation and hiccups.
 For details execute `?hiccups`.
 * **honesty_lab**: fictitious data about perceptions of honesty.
 For details execute `?honesty_lab`.
+* **ice_bucket**: Data about the ice bucket challenge.
+For details execute `?ice_bucket`.
+* **invisibility_base**: Fictitious data about how much mischief people would get up to if they had an invisibility cloak using a pre-post study design.`?invisibility_base`
+* **invisibility_cloak**: fictitious data about how much mischief people would get up to if they had an invisibility cloak using an independent design.
+For details execute `?invisibility_cloak`.
+* **invisibility_rm**: fictitious data about how much mischief people would get up to if they had an invisibility cloak but using a repeated measures design.
+For details execute `?invisibility_rm`.
 * **jiminy_cricket**: fictitious data about whether wishing on a star makes you successful.
 For details execute `?jiminy_cricket`.
 * **johns_2012**: Data about whether the colour red is a mating signal to men.
 For details execute `?johns_2012`.
 * **lambert_2012**: Data about whether pornography use is related to relationhsip commitment and infidelity.
 For details execute `?lambert_2012`.